contact

 For those of us who didn’t have life lessons that aligned in an oddly serendipitous way to smack the inner critic out of us — a fact about which we have much to be grateful — we’re going to have to work at what comes to Yoka naturally.

-You’ll finally complete projects you’ve started — and rock the confidence that comes with adding “finisher” to your identity.
+You’ll complete projects you’ve started — and rock the confidence that comes with adding “finisher” to your identity.

-Future you will look back at current you and shake your head in disbelief that you ever wondered if you had what it takes.
-The same future you that has gotten comfortable with vulnerability and showing up and being seen.
+Future-you will look back at current-you and shake your head in disbelief that you ever wondered if you had what it takes.
+The same future-you that has gotten comfortable with vulnerability and showing up and being seen.

 Leave a Reply